It's the early days of winter here in Sydney and the chemists are full of pills and potions designed to help you avoid catching winter colds.

 Why: Bacteria for your digestive tract that stimulate the production of antibodies and T cells and help cells communicate as they fight off infections.

-Where to find it: Yogurt.
+Where to find it: Wholegrains like oats and breads and legumes will provide fibre to feed your good gut bacteria.
+Include yogurt and kefir for probiotic culture.
 Check labels for “contains active/live cultures.”
-Also raw sauerkraut, kimchi, kombucha, and other fermented foods.
+Also miso, raw sauerkraut, kimchi, kombucha, and other fermented foods.

 Did you know?
 In contrast to antibiotics, which means “life-killing” in the Greek etymology, probiotics means “for life” because they are organisms that stimulate growth.